Gunman at large after shooting officer at northern Illinois hotel

 Rockford police Lt.
-Andre Brass said the suspect fled in a vehicle after the shooting.
-Brass said investigators believe the suspect is still armed, adding: "We just want to end this situation peacefully with his surrender."
+Andre Brass said investigators believe the suspect, 39-year-old Floyd E. Brown, is still armed and fled the hotel in a vehicle.
+Authorities did not immediately know the condition of the officer who was shot.

+"Mr. Brown is considered armed and dangerous," Brass said.
+"Please do not approach."

-Brass said the suspect, 45-year-old Floyd E. Brown, was wanted on several warrants when the fugitive task went to the hotel in Rockford, which is about 80 miles (129 kilometers) northwest of downtown Chicago.
+Brass said Brown was wanted on several warrants when the task force went to an Extended Stay America hotel in Rockford, about 80 miles (129 kilometers) northwest of Chicago.

-The U.S. Marshals Service said the officer was on-duty and working with a regional task force when the shooting occurred.
-Spokeswoman Belkis Cantor Sandoval said she didn't immediately have details but said more information was forthcoming.
+Brass didn't know what specific crimes the warrants alleged but said Brown was from the Springfield area, in central Illinois.

+Police believe Brown had left the Rockford area by early Thursday afternoon.
+Investigators said he fled it a light blue or silver Mercury Grand Marquis.

 Rockford police first reported the active shooter situation on Twitter.